Flora of Western Australia: 1690s to 1829

 The first scientific collection of flora from Western Australia was by William Dampier near Shark Bay and in the Dampier Archipelago in 1699.
 This collection is housed in the Fielding-Druce Herbarium; of the 24 species collected, 15 were published by John Ray and Leonard Plukenet.
 There were two species of Western Australian flora published in 1768 by Burman that are thought to have been collected by Willem de Vlamingh during his exploration of the area around the Swan River in 1697.

-In September 1791 Archibald Menzies collected specimens around the King George Sound area while on the Vancouver Expedition.
-French botanist Jacques Labillardiere in December 1792 as part of the d'Entrecasteaux expedition collected specimens in the Esperance area before the expedition went on to explore parts of Tasmania.
-Between 1801–1803 Jean Baptiste Leschenault de la Tour was the botanist on Baudins exploration of the WA coast.
+In September 1791, Archibald Menzies collected specimens around the King George Sound area while on the Vancouver Expedition.
+French botanist Jacques Labillardiere in December 1792, as part of the d'Entrecasteaux expedition collected specimens in the Esperance area before the expedition went on to explore parts of Tasmania.
+Between 1801 and 1803 Jean Baptiste Leschenault de la Tour was the botanist on Baudins exploration of the Western Australian coast.
 Labillardiere used the specimens collected to publish the two volume Novae Hollandiae Plantarum Specimen in 1804 and 1807.
 Of the species originally named by Labillardiere, 105 were still in use in 2000.

 While Baudin was exploring the coast with Jean Leschenault de la Tour taking specimens, botanist Robert Brown was with Matthew Flinders in the Investigator circumnavigating Australia.
 During this voyage Brown collected over 600 specimens from Western Australia between December 1801 and January 1802 and from a short stopover in 1803 before returning to England.
 On returning to England using the specimens he collected and those of other collectors, Brown published Prodromus Florae Novae Hollandiae in 1810.
 Along with further publications in 1814 and 1849, Brown created many of the now readily recognisable names of Western Australian flora like Leschenaultia, which was named after Jean Baptiste Leschenault de la Tour, Caladenia, and Dryandra.
 As of January 2000, over 800 of the species published by Brown are still current.

 With increasing interest in the western third of Australia, more botanists were able to collect specimens while on various voyages.
 Allan Cunningham was aboard the Mermaid in King's surveys between 1817 and 1822 of the Western Australian coast; Cunningham's collections included significant specimens from the northern areas of Western Australia.
 The establishment of an outpost at King George Sound in 1827 and the founding of the Swan River Colony in 1829 opened Western Australia up to exploration by botanists.